 A middle course of action could be the engagement of local auditors to gather information for the risk assessment and provide an initial evaluation of that information.
 They then require a central board to revise the initial assessment and sign off on any decision to go forward with either a more in-depth risk analysis or a targeted audit of certain issues.

-General advantages and disadvantages of a centralized or decentralized model for establishing transfer pricing capability are further analyzed in chapter 11.5.2 of the UN Manual.9 because there are considered to be posing particular base erosion and profit shifting risks.
+General advantages and disadvantages of a centralized or decentralized model for establishing transfer pricing capability are further analyzed in section 11.5.2 of the UN TP Manual.7

 Global vs industry specific risk assessment